tednaseri/Spam_Classifier/README.md

 ### Machine_Learning Folder:
 There are three files inside this folder:
 1) Utils_Spam_Classifier: This file includes common functions for tasks like data manipulation or data visualization.
 These functions will be called by two other files.
-2) Preprocess_EDA_Spam_Classifier: This files will do preprocess and explanatory data analysis on the dataset.
-Then it will produce a modified version of dataset.
+2) Preprocess_EDA_Spam_Classifier: This file including all the preprocess steps and explanatory data analysis on the dataset.
+It also prepares the dataset for machine learning.
-3) Modeling_Spam_Classifier_Spam_Classifier: This file will apply machine learning modeling on the dataset.
+3) Modeling_Spam_Classifier: This file applies machine learning modeling on the dataset.

 ### Web Folder:
 The content of this folder are for machine learning web application.
 Inside this folder we have one file and two other folders.